Josie (Steely Dan song)

 "Josie" is a song written by Walter Becker and Donald Fagen and first released by Steely Dan on their 1977 album Aja.
-It was also released as the third single from the album and performed modestly well, reaching #26 on the Billboard Hot 100 and #44 on the Easy Listening chart that year.
+It was also released as the third single from the album and performed modestly well, reaching number 26 on the Billboard Hot 100 and number 44 on the Easy Listening chart that year.
 It has appeared on several Steely Dan live and compilation albums.

-Lyrics and music
+Composition and music

 Becker and Fagen wrote an early version of "Josie" well before the recordings for Aja took place.
 While most of the songs on the album fuse jazz with rock, AllMusic critic Stewart Mason describes "Josie" as the album's "most conventional rocker."
 Nonetheless "Josie" incorporates many jazz chords.
-Don Breithaupt sees an influence from the Delta blues, particularly in the "stark open fifths and lyric-driven rhythm," but Breithaupt also notes that it incorporates "exotic open chords derived from the parallel Phrygian scale."
+Don Breithaupt sees an influence from the Delta blues, particularly in the "stark open fifths and lyric-driven rhythm," but he also notes that it incorporates "exotic open chords derived from the parallel Phrygian scale."
 Rolling Stone critic Michael Duffy describes it as having "tight, modal tunes with good hooks in the choruses, solid beats with intricate counter rhythms and brilliantly concise guitar solos" as well as a complex horn chart and "schmaltzy" L.A. jazz riffs.
 Mason praises the song's "sly irony and danceable R&B groove."
 J.J.
 Syrja notes that the song even echoes disco, but doesn't "fall victim" to it.
-Music reviewer and YouTuber Rick Beato describes the unique and complex beginning of the song as "The Weirdest Pop Song Intro of All Time" and continues in his in depth look at the song to praise the individual contributions of the musicians playing on the piece.

 Becker plays a guitar solo on the song, one of the few on Aja.
 Steely Dan biographer Brian Sweet particularly praised his solo, calling it "a real stormer."
 Fagen sings the lead vocals.
 The other musicians on the song include Chuck Rainey on bass guitar, Victor Feldman on electric piano and Larry Carlton and Dean Parks on guitar.
 The drummer is Jim Keltner, whom critic Victor Aaron particularly praises for a fill that restarts the song near the end after a brief pause.